Irratzo/2025-03-27-hida-kickstart-python-online/index.md

 Modify the block below if there are any barriers to accessibility or special instructions.
 {% endcomment %}

+{% comment %}
+Commented out accessibility paragraph on request from HIDA course management, because we cannot provide the support described there, and our course is online.

 <p id="accessibility">
   <strong>Accessibility:</strong>
   We are committed to making this workshop